-Once registered, students are academically and financially responsible for their course unless they officially withdraw by the given deadlines as reflected in the Academic Calendar.
+Once registered, students are academically and financially responsible for their course unless they officially withdraw by the deadline as reflected in the Academic Calendar.

-To officially withdraw, students must submit a withdrawal form to the Registrar's Office.
-They will be given a date-stamped copy of the document in return, and should retain this as proof of withdrawal in the event of a dispute.
-The date on which the written notice of withdrawal is received is the student's effective date of withdrawal.
+To officially drop a section or withdraw from a course, students must submit an Add/Drop request to the Registrar's Office/ by sending email to ard@cud.ac.ae.
+Once processed, The date on which the written notice of withdrawal is received is the student's effective date of withdrawal.

 Failure to officially withdraw, the student will receive an "FA" grade (Failure for Non-Attendance).